What Is an API? (Plain English)

 Step 4: Include authentication

-Add your API
+Add your API key to the request header:

 GET /v1/clients/45678 HTTP/1.1